Tom Heinsohn

-Thomas William Heinsohn (August 26, 1934 – November 9, 2020) was an American professional basketball player.
+Thomas William Heinsohn (August 26, 1934 – November 9, 2020) was an American professional basketball player, coach, and broadcaster.
 He was associated with the Boston Celtics of the National Basketball Association (NBA) for six decades as a player, coach and broadcaster.
 He played for the Celtics from 1956 to 1965, and also coached the team from 1969 to 1978.
 He spent over 30 years as the color commentator for the Celtics' local broadcasts alongside play-by-play commentator Mike Gorman.
 He is regarded as one of the most iconic Celtics figures in the franchise's history, known during his lifetime for his charisma and loyalty to the team and its traditions.
 From this, he earned the nickname "Mr. Celtic".

 Heinsohn was inducted into the Naismith Memorial Basketball Hall of Fame for his contributions as a player.
 He was also inducted into the Hall of Fame for his success as a head coach.
 He also helped form the NBA Players Association.
-Heinsohn was the only person to have the distinction of being involved in an official team capacity in each of the Celtics' 17 championships, as well as each of their first 21 NBA Finals appearances.
+Heinsohn was the only person to have the distinction of being involved in an official team capacity in each of the Celtics' first 17 championships, as well as each of their first 21 NBA Finals appearances.

-Biography
+Early life

+Thomas William Heinsohn was born on August 26, 1934, in Jersey City, New Jersey.
+Heinsohn moved while in elementary school to Union City, New Jersey, where he was a standout at St. Michael's High School.

 College career

-Born in Jersey City, New Jersey, Heinsohn was a standout at St. Michael's High School in nearby Union City.
-He accepted a scholarship to Holy Cross in Worcester, Massachusetts and became the school's all-time leading scorer with 1,789 points, an average of 22.1 points per game.
+Heinsohn accepted a scholarship to Holy Cross in Worcester, Massachusetts.
+As a freshman Heinsohn led the team in scoring averaging 17.6 points per game.
+As a sophomore in 1953-1954, Heinsohn scored 444 points – the most-ever by a Holy Cross first-year varsity player at the time.
+Heinsohn concluded the year by scoring 45 points in three games during the National Invitation Tournament, earning All-NIT honors as Holy Cross claimed the championship.
+During the 1954-1955 season, Heinsohn led the Crusaders in scoring and rebounding while earning first team All-America honors.
+During his final year with the team in 1955-1956 he once again received first team All-America honors for the second time, setting what was then a school single-season scoring record with 740 points.
+Heinsohn left as the school's all-time leading scorer with 1,789 points, an average of 22.1 points per game.
 During his senior year, Heinsohn scored a school-record 51 points in a game against Boston College, and averaged 27.4 points per game and 21.1 rebounds per game for the season.

 Professional career

+Boston Celtics (1956–1965)

 In 1956, Heinsohn was chosen as the Boston Celtics 'regional', or 'territorial', draft pick.
 In his first season, Heinsohn played in the NBA All-Star Game and was named the NBA Rookie of the Year over teammate Bill Russell.
 He finished his rookie season by winning his first championship ring, scoring 37 points and grabbing 23 rebounds in the double-overtime 7th game of the NBA Finals.